corona-warn-app/cwa-server/docs/architecture-overview.md

 the Verification Backend, along with a TAN.
 The TAN will be used as an authorization token when the user uploads the diagnosis keys of the past 14 days.

-Therefore, from a CWA Backend perspective, the Verification Backend provides an endpoint for TAN verification.
+Therefore, from a CWA Server perspective, the Verification Backend provides an endpoint for TAN verification.

 ## Security

 ### Endpoint Protection

-The CWA backend exposes only one endpoint – the submission endpoint.
+The CWA Server exposes only one endpoint – the submission endpoint.
 The endpoint is public (unauthenticated), and authorization for calls is granted to users who are passing a valid TAN.
-The TAN verification cannot be done on CWA backend, but the task is delegated to the Verification Backend (see Verification Backend chapter in Integration with other Systems).
+The TAN verification cannot be done on CWA Server, but the task is delegated to the Verification Backend (see Verification Backend chapter in Integration with other Systems).

 ### Authenticity